 Best Practices for Soft Skill Development

-Regardless of the approach you take, start by defining the soft skills that are needed to foster your desired organizational culture, and hone in on those skills.
+Regardless of the approach you take, start by defining the soft skills needed to foster your desired organizational culture.

-If your gap areas are unclear, 360-degree assessments are helpful in unlocking and prioritizing the soft skills employees need to work on.
-These assessments are highly personalized and ensure areas of strength and opportunity are addressed with relevant development.
+If your gap areas are unclear, 360-degree assessments can help HR teams plan development and prioritize the soft skills employees need.
+These assessments are highly personalized, ensuring that strengths and opportunities for growth are addressed with targeted development.

-In conjunction with soft skill development, take steps to strengthen your organization’s learning culture.
-While some skills will come easily to some people, soft skills can be developed by anyone over time, especially when you have a coaching culture that reinforces candor, trust, and soft skill development.
+Alongside soft skill development, take steps to strengthen your organization’s learning culture.
+While some skills come naturally to certain leaders, soft skills can be developed by anyone over time — especially when you have a coaching culture that reinforces candor and trust.

-Finally, don’t overlook the importance of fostering empathy and an inclusive environment where all employees can experience psychological safety at work — feeling comfortable practicing new soft skills, making mistakes, sharing reservations, and being vulnerable with one another.
-These outcomes are especially important to develop for leaders working in today’s new hybrid workplace environment.
+Finally, don’t overlook the importance of fostering empathy and an inclusive environment where all employees can experience psychological safety at work.
+Having the freedom to practice new soft skills, make mistakes, share concerns, and be vulnerable with one another is especially important for leaders working in today’s hybrid work environment.

 Use Soft Skill Development to Strengthen Your Workforce & Attract New Talent

-Soft skill development allows your organization to stay competitive on 2 fronts.
-By upskilling your current employee base with the tools they need to work closely and well with one another, your people are better able to navigate the increasingly complex challenges they face together.
-And by investing in the development of your leaders at every level, you are signaling that your company values the growth of each member of the organization, enabling you to attract and retain more talent.
+Soft skill development helps your organization stay competitive on 2 fronts.
+By upskilling your workforce with the tools they need to collaborate with one another, you can better prepare employees to navigate the increasingly complex challenges they face together.
+And by investing in the development of your leaders at every level, you are signaling that your company values the growth of its employees, enabling you to attract and retain more talent.

 Ready to Take the Next Step?